 If you have pain and discomfort at the bottom of your foot, you may have a neuroma, a thickening of the tissue leading to the nerves in your toes.
-At Complete Foot and Ankle, Dr. Jacob Reinkraut, Dr. Michelle Suh, and Dr. Suneel Basra diagnose and treat this painful condition so you can get back to your daily activities pain-free.
-Call one of their offices in Ridgewood and Garfield, New Jersey, or make an appointment online to get treated today.
+At Complete Foot and Ankle, Dr. Jacob Reinkraut, Dr. Michelle Suh; and Danny Gomez, DPM, FACFAS, diagnose and treat this painful condition so you can get back to your daily activities pain-free.
+Call one of their offices in Ridgewood and Newark, New Jersey, or make an appointment online to get treated today.

 Neuromas develop due to thickening of nerves and tissue on the bottom of your foot, leading to irritation and compression of the nerves.